 Electrical safety standards

-Under the new regulations landlords have a legal obligation to make sure the electrical installations in their rented properties are safe; meeting the national standards for electrical safety, which are set out in the 18th edition of the ‘Wiring Regulations’.
+Under the regulations landlords have a legal obligation to make sure the electrical installations in their rented properties are safe; meeting the national standards for electrical safety, which are set out in the 18th edition of the ‘Wiring Regulations’.
 They must be inspected and tested by a ‘qualified and competent’ person every five years.

 The fixed electrical parts of the property, such as the fuse box, wiring, sockets, and light fittings will be inspected and tested.
 They will check for possible overloads, defects, or lack of earthing or bonding, as well as assessing if there are any potential electric shock risks or fire hazards.